gerhart01/LiveCloudKd/README.md

     Also, LiveCloudKd can find a path to WinDBG, if it was installed with Windows WDK or SDK.
 2. Install Visual Studio 2022 runtime libraries [Link](https://aka.ms/vs/17/release/vc_redist.x64.exe), if it necessary in your environment.
 3. Start LiveCloudKd.exe with local administrator privileges.
-4. Choose a Hyper-V virtual machine or local Windows for representation as dump file.
+4. Choose a Hyper-V virtual machine or local Windows for representation it's RAM as dump file.

 LiveCloudKd searches WinDBG in the next steps: